Systematic Reviews and Meta-Analysis of Prognosis Research

 The exam is not compulsory.
 However, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
 You are allowed to redo the exam once.

-The take-home exam is scheduled on the 10th of December.
-The exam will be available between 9am and 5pm CET and from the moment you start, you have 3 hours to finish it.
+The exam is a take-home exam which will be available between 9am and 5pm CET and from the moment you start, you have 3 hours to finish it.
+There will be an opportunity for a re-sit.

 To enroll in this course, you need: